ISO 27001 Roles and Responsibilities: Annex A 5.2

 Keeping your document version control up to date, making sure that version numbers match where used, having a review evidenced in the last 12 months, having documents that have no ‘comments’ in are all good practices.

-Why is ISO 27001 Annex A 5.2 Information Security Roles and Responsibilities important?
+ISO 27001 Roles and Responsibilities FAQ

 We are a small team and 1 or 2 people do everything, is that ok?